 - Wine supports DirectX (up to version 11) based games and applications out of the box and Windows MultiMedia (WinMM) layers.

-- Wine Linux has an excellent API coverage that makes it a viable choice for running everyday Windows programs effortlessly.
+- Wine Linux has excellent API coverage, making it a viable choice for running everyday Windows programs effortlessly.

 2. VMware Workstation

 VMware is a powerful virtualization platform enabling Linux users to run Windows applications seamlessly inside their machines.
 You can think of VMware as software that allows you to run an operating system inside another operating system.